liamg/traitor/README.md

 traitor
 ```

-Run with the `-a` flag to find potential vulnerabilities, attempting to exploit each, stopping if a root shell is gained.
+Run with the `-a`/`--any` flag to find potential vulnerabilities, attempting to exploit each, stopping if a root shell is gained.

 ```bash
 traitor -a
 ```

-Run with the `-e` flag to attempt to exploit a specific vulnerability and gain a root shell.
+Run with the `-e`/`--exploit` flag to attempt to exploit a specific vulnerability and gain a root shell.

 ```bash
 traitor -e docker:writable-socket